Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 Assigns drive numbers (in the sense of the M584) to the Dn number.
 This parameter changes dnDrive, which must be changed as well.

 dnDrive is a mapping between drive number and Dn: each array element is a Dn, containing the drive number or 99 for palletized axis or -1 if no drive assigned.

+# workingMode

+Specifies currently to be used working mode.
+Holds the value which is set by the M669 P"workingMode=..." parameter.

 # dn[][], dnActiveInv